UAE Unemployment Insurance Fines: Compliance Penalty Update 2025

 What is the Unemployment Insurance Scheme?

-Launched in January 2023, the scheme provides financial assistance to employees in the private and public sectors who lose their jobs due to circumstances beyond their control.
-It is mandatory for all UAE nationals and expatriates, with limited exceptions.
+Launched in January 2023, the scheme aims to provide financial support to employees in the private and public sectors who lose their jobs due to non-disciplinary reasons.
+The insurance ensures eligible workers receive a cash benefit for up to three months while seeking new employment.

 How to Comply and Avoid Penalties